scia-garage/open-api-adm-dotnet/README.md

 This project is provided under the MIT License.
 See LICENSE file for details.

+> [!NOTE]
-**Note**: This demo requires a valid SCIA Engineer license.
-The demo code is free to use, but SCIA Engineer software licensing terms apply.
+> This demo requires a valid SCIA Engineer license.
+The demo code is free to use, but SCIA
+> Engineer software licensing terms apply.

 ## ⚠️ Disclaimer